 Determination of Resident Fee Status

 The Montana University System classifies all applicants for admission and students as either in-state or out-of-state.
 The basic rules for making the classification are found in Board of Regent’s policy.
 It is each student’s responsibility to secure and review a copy of the policy.
 Failure to be aware of the rules will not be cause for granting exceptions to them.
-A copy of the policy is available from the Office of Admissions and Records at City College at Montana State University Billings.
+A copy of the policy is available from the Office of Admissions at City College at Montana State University Billings.
 Each residency determination is based on the unique set of facts found in each individual's case.
-If students have questions regarding their case, they should contact the Office of Admissions and Records.
+If students have questions regarding their case, they should contact the Office of Admissions.